 Use of the framework is usually attributed to three key motivations: aligning with cybersecurity best practices (70%), business partner requirements (29%), and federal contract requirements (28%) - according to Gartner.

-It's clear that more and more organizations are aligning with the NIST Framework and are requiring their partners, vendors, and suppliers to do so as well.
+It's clear that more and more organizations are aligning with the NIST Framework and requiring their partners, vendors, and suppliers to do so.
 If you're interested in learning more about the Framework and building a holistic approach to managing security, let us know, and we can give you the advice to get your security plan started.
 The CyberStrong Platform can baseline your program against the Framework in just a few hours.